 John W. Cresswell, Research Design: Qualitative, Quantitative, and Mixed Method Approaches, 2nd ed.
 (Thousand Oaks, CA: 2003).

-Norman Denzin and Yvonna Lincoln, editors of The Sage Handbook of Qualitative Research, 3rd ed.
+Norman Denzin & Yvonna Lincoln, Eds., The Sage Handbook of Qualitative Research, 3rd ed.
 (Sage 2005).

 Alan Fletcher, The Art of Looking Sideways (New York: Phaidon, 2001).

 Eilean Hooper-Greenhill, Ed., Museum, Media, Message (Museum Meanings) (Routledge, 1999).